Jon9l/SugarySpire-ExhibitionNight-1-3-2-recreation/README.md

 This repository uses [Azphina's decomp](https://github.com/azphina/SugarySpire-ExhibitionNight) as a basis.
 It is not a 100% recreation and has a few additional bug fixes.

+(I made this because of my friend so it's rushed ye ye)

 # Original description

 # Sugary Spire: Exhibition Night (The Reproduction)